cliferraren/Mission_to_Mars/README.md

 ```

-## Step 2 - MongoDB and Flask Application
+## Collect, Store and Render using MongoDB and Flask Application

 Use MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.